brianhoangnhatnguyen/web_development/README.md

 * RGBA - red blue, green, alpha.
 Alpha is opacity. (**red, blue, green, alpha**)
 * Hexadecimal (color) - uses 16 characters: 10 numbers(0-9) and 6 alphabets(A-F). (#f00)
 * Classes - gives elements a class.
 Classes can be applied to multiple elements. (class="example")
-* ID's - gives an element an ID.
-ID's can only be used for one element.
+* IDs - gives an element an ID.
+IDs can only be used for one element.
-* Targeting classes, ID's.
-Use "." for classes and "#" for ID's
+* Targeting classes, ids.
+Use "." for classes and "#" for IDs
 * Selectors - used to target an element (pseudo selectors, universal selectors, element selectors, class/id selectors)
-*
+* Padding - space between the element and border.
+* Margin - space between the border and outside.